 Nira Rittenberg has extensive experience and expertise in geriatrics and dementia care.
 With more than 20 years of experience as a Senior Occupational Therapist at Baycrest Centre for Geriatric Care, and in private practice, she has in-depth understanding of the broader health care system.
-Nira has written several publications about dementia and is a lecturer at the University of Toronto Department of Rehabilitation Medicine.
+Nira has written several publications about dementia and is a lecturer at the University of Toronto Department of Occupational Science and Occupational Therapy.
 She is also a columnist at the Toronto Star and writes for the “Caregiver SOS”, column.
-Most recently, Nira, participated in the making of the CBC documentary “The Caregivers’ Club”, which tell the story of her clients living with dementia over the course of a year.
+Most recently, Nira, participated in the making of the CBC documentary “The Caregivers’ Club”, which tell the story of her clients living with dementia over the course of year.

 Rose Lamb, of Minesing, is the Senior Vice President of Operations (East Region) of Schlegel Villages.
 Rose supports 11 village teams where they continue to look for ways to serve seniors and strive to change the culture of aging.
 Prior to her current position, she served as the senior leader for Sunrise Senior Living of McLean, Virginia.
 Rose serves on the Board of the Seniors Wish Foundation and supports other charities including Hospice Simcoe and Habitat for Humanity.
 She takes great pride in mentoring and developing the front-line team members and identifies ways to promote leaders from within villages, allowing a social living environment where people continue to live with purpose.
 Rose knows this for sure as her mom and dad each live with dementia and purpose in both retirement and long-term care.